 - HUM 300 The Rhetoric of Hip Hop, 3 credit hours.
 The course introduces students to the skills required for message analysis.
 The course specifically focuses on the hip-hip community with emphasis as to how that community was formed and how it continues to grow.
 Students will also be introduced to varying rhetorical concepts such as ethos, pathos, logos, emergent grammar, etc. Students will understand how to dissect arguments made through artistic mediums and construct their own arguments through work with argument theory.
 Prerequisites: None. - HUM 301 Film and Culture 3 credit hours.
 In this course, students view, discuss, and write about films which focus on life style and cultural themes from selected less known non-western regions.
 Special emphasis will be placed on areas of social conflict including gender, freedom of expression, perceptions about the West, and attitudes towards the past.
-Prerequisites: ENG 203 or 204.
+Prerequisites: ENG 203 or ENG 204. - HUM 320 The Literature and Culture of Brazil 3 credit hours.

-- HUM 310 Middle Eastern Literature in Translation 3 credit hours.
-A survey of selected major literary texts from the Middle East with focus on contemporary literature in translation, special attention will be paid to how these texts reflect and respond to challenges that the region has been historically facing.
-Prerequisites: ENG 203 or 204. - HUM 311 Islamic Mysticism 3 credit hours.
-Study the literary and philosophic writing of prominent mystic poets of the Middle East and adjacent regions.
-Special emphasis will be placed on the pervasive influence of Sufi poetry on popular culture and its complex relationship with the political and clerical establishment.
-Prerequisites: ENG 203 or 204. - HUM 320 The Literature and Culture of Brazil 3 credit hours.
 This course will introduce students to the literature and culture of Brazil through the arts (music, painting, architecture, film, dance) from the 17th to 20th century.
 The course focuses mainly on colonial artistic expressions (e.g., poetry and Baroque art) as well as modern cultural productions.
-Prerequisites: Instructor consent or junior status. - HUM 391 Special Topics in Middle Eastern Culture 3 credit hours.
-This course focuses on selected special topics in Middle Eastern Culture as reflected and express in literature and other media.
-Topics may include studies of special thematic interest such as women in literature and regional and ethnographic issues.
-Prerequisites: ENG 203 or 204. - HUM 407 Senior Seminar 3 credit hours.
+Prerequisites: Instructor consent or junior status. - HUM 407 Senior Seminar 3 credit hours.
 Provide in-depth exploration and discussion of selected theoretical and critical topics.
 Every participant focuses on one particular theoretical and geographical area.
 The course serves as a capstone for the Cultural Studies major.
-Prerequisites: ENG 203 or 204.
+Prerequisites: ENG 203 or ENG 204.

 Note: This course is a capstone course for the Cultural Studies program.
 Therefore, students majoring in this program cannot substitute this course.